factset/quart-openapi/docs/index.rst

 ..
-SwagGen documentation master file, created by sphinx-quickstart on Fri Mar 23 11:03:18 2018.
+Quart-OpenAPI documentation master file, created by sphinx-quickstart on Fri Mar 23 11:03:18 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. title:: SwagGen
+.. title:: Quart OpenAPI

-Documentation for factset.swaggen!
+Documentation for factset.quart_openapi!
 ==================================

 .. include:: ../README.rst